cazacov/IntelGalileo/BalancingRobot/README.md

 <img src="_img/wireless.jpg?raw=true" alt="Wireless module on Intel's N135 chip" width="640" height="480"/>

-Unfortunately I did not find the way to use this PCI-E WLAN card under Windows (it works perfect under Yocto Linux from Intel's image), so I had to debug the code over the LAN cable.
+Unfortunately I did not find the way to use this PCI-E WLAN card under Windows (it works perfect under Yocto Linux from Intel's image), so I had to debug the code over a LAN cable.
 To minimize possible mechanical disturbances  I used the flat flexible LAN cable that is only 1x6 mm thick.

 <img src="_img/cable.jpg?raw=true" alt="Flexible LAN cable" width="640" height="480"/>